Su-Kam Power Systems factory campus at its peak — the company at the centre of the question: what happened to Su-Kam

 None of it answers the question people actually ask: how does a company that owned an entire product category — a brand trusted in crores of Indian homes, exporting to 90+ countries, filing patents at a pace no Indian competitor matched — simply disappear?

 I was inside that company for many of those years.
-Here is the fuller answer, in the order it actually happened.
+Here is the fuller answer, in the order it actually happened — including the private storm that ran alongside the business, and the corporate break that arrived later.
+Su-Kam’s structural financial challenges and NCLT/CIRP proceedings began in 2018.
+Until then, growth, manufacturing and the channel still held.

 First — What Su-Kam Was